Self-Organizing Flows in Social Networks: Homogeneous interests

 \section{Homogeneous interests}

-We first consider the case where all users have identical sets of interests, $S_u=P$, for all $u\in V(G)$.
-In this context, we first establish an upper bound on the price of anarchy.
-We will then show convergence of dynamics.
+We first consider the case where identical sets of interests, $S_u=P$, for all $u\in V(G)$.
+In this context, we first analyze how to achieve optimal global welfare before establishing an upper bound on the price of anarchy.
+We will then show convergence of dynamics and provide a polynomial bound on convergence time.